115 Years of History

 In 1951, team competition was emphasized with trophies to be awarded in the collegiate division.
 At the same time, with the advent of professional tennis, many of the name players stopped competing in Ojai.
 Then, in 1954, the colleges that make up the current PAC 12 split off from the other four year colleges to form their own athletic conference.
 These collegiate events gained in stature, and now the annual PAC 12 men’s and women’s championships, doubles and singles, are held in Ojai, and highlight the five-day competition.

-Many of the greats of tennis have played in Ojai, including Bill Tilden, Tony Trabert, Bobby Riggs, Jack Kramer, Arthur Ashe, Billy Jean King, Pancho Gonzales, Alex Olmedo, Stan Smith, Jimmy Connors, Tracy Austin, Michael Chang, Lindsay Davenport, Pete Sampras and the Bryan twins.
-The “Wall of Fame” at the grandstand in Libbey Park names over 85 players who competed at Ojai, and won one or more of the major championships which make up the tennis “Grand Slam.”
+Many of the greats of tennis have played in Ojai, including Bill Tilden, Tony Trabert, Bobby Riggs, Jack Kramer, Arthur Ashe, Billie Jean King, Pancho Gonzales, Alex Olmedo, Stan Smith, Jimmy Connors, Tracy Austin, Michael Chang, Lindsay Davenport, Pete Sampras and the Bryan twins.
+The “Wall of Fame” at the grandstand in Libbey Park names 89 players who competed at Ojai, and won one or more of the major championships which make up the tennis “Grand Slam.”

-And so, after 112 years, much has changed, and yet much remains the same.
+And so, after all these years, much has changed, and yet much remains the same.
 Thousands of spectators fill the Valley for five days to watch the finest in amateur tennis, enjoy fresh orange juice in the mornings, and tea and cookies in the afternoon, all provided by a tennis club that has no courts of its own and no paid employees.
-On behalf of the more than 600 volunteers that make this tournament possible, we welcome you to the Ojai®!
+On behalf of the more than 600 volunteers that make this tournament possible, we welcome you to The Ojai!